-Full-Scale Exercise: In September 2022, Emergency Management hosted a full-scale evacuation exercise with community participation to test the City's evacuation plan.
-The exercise began in lower Deer Valley, with Transit buses and participants' personal vehicles staging in a simulated intermediate 'safety zone.'
-Participants were then routed to Richardson Flats designated as a simulated evacuation zone.
-Participants were met at Richardson Flats by several voluntary organizations active in disasters, including the American Red Cross, Salvation Army, LDS Charities, and others, who briefed their capabilities and services typically offered in such an emergency.
-Participating and supporting City departments included, in addition to the voluntary organizations active in disasters mentioned above, Park City Police, Public Works, Streets, Public Utilities, Transit, Community Engagement, and Emergency Management.
-Participating agencies and organizations included: the Utah Division of Emergency

-Management, Utah Department of Transportation, Utah Highway Patrol, Utah National Guard, Summit County Public Safety Dispatch, Summit County Emergency Management, Intermountain Health Care, and Air Med.
+Full-Scale Exercise Planning: In November 2023, Emergency Management hosted a group of identified stakeholders to begin planning for a full-scale evacuation exercise with community participation in the Fall of 2024.
+Designed to test the City's evacuation plan, the exercise involves Park City Police, Public Works, Streets, Public Utilities, Transit, Community Engagement, and Emergency Management.
+Participating agencies and organizations include Utah Division of Emergency Management, Utah Department of Transportation, Utah Highway Patrol, Utah National Guard, Summit County Public Safety Dispatch, Summit County Sheriff's Office, Summit County Emergency Management, Intermountain Health Care, Park City School District, and Air Med.

-Emergency Operations Center (EOC): The EOC was activated to support the 2023 Sundance Film Festival and is actively monitoring the 2023 spring runoff situation in the City.
-Park City Police is prepared to support immediate EOC activation during a large-scale incident.

-The EOC serves as a centralized management center for emergency operations, communications, and coordination of operations.
-The EOC serves as a coordination center between the on-scene incident commander, internal and external departments, and the policy group.
+Emergency Operations Center (EOC): The EOC was partially activated in support of the 2024 Sundance Film Festival.
+The EOC serves as a centralized management center for emergency operations, communications, and coordination of operations and logistics during a large-scale incident which exceeds the ability of local departments to manage.
+The EOC serves as a coordination center between the on-scene incident commander, responding and supporting internal departments and external agencies, and the multi-agency policy group.